-Even the healthiest hair develops split ends, although how fast this happens depends not just on your hair type, but also on your hair care routine.
+Even the healthiest hair develops split ends, although how fast this happens depends not just on your hair type but also on your hair care routine.

 How Do Split Ends Happen?

-In the case of thermal stress we usually think of heat, caused by hot weather or hot styling tools such as blow dryers, straightening irons, curling irons….etc.
-However, excessive cold can also damage the hair so during the cold season it’s best to keep your hair covered while outside.
+In the case of thermal stress, we usually think of heat caused by hot weather or hot styling tools such as blow dryers, straightening irons, curling irons….etc.
+However, excessive cold can also damage the hair, so during the cold season it’s best to keep your hair covered while outside.

 Nevertheless, you can follow some good practices to significantly delay split ends from occurring.
-This is especially useful if you are trying to grow or maintain long hair and avoid trimming too often.
+This is especially useful for growing or maintaining long hair and avoiding trimming too often.

 Here are some tips on how to prevent split ends from forming:

-- Always use a rinse out conditioner on the ends of your hair after shampooing.
+- Always use a rinse-out conditioner on the ends of your hair after shampooing.

 - Rinse your hair with cool water after washing it.
 It will close your scalp pores and seal your hair cuticles, preventing split ends and hair loss.

-- You can optionally use a leave in conditioner (whichever works best for your hair).
+- You can optionally use a leave-in conditioner (whichever works best for your hair).

 - Avoid using hot styling tools and cheap styling products as much as possible.